divyaprakash-iitd/MLPCpp-DP/README.md

 # Gradient Computation
 The MLPCpp module allows for the evaluation of the analytical first-order and second-order derivatives of the network outputs with respect to the network inputs without the use of algorithmic differentiation.
 This can be useful in iterative Newton solvers for example.
 Gradient computation is enabled by supplying additional inputs to the "Predict_ANN" method, as is demonstrated in "main.cpp"

+# Test Case

+Under ```TestCase```, one can find a demonstration of the MLPCpp library.
+[Here](TestCase/test_problem.py), an MLP with two inputs and one output is trained using TensorFlow, converted to MLPCpp ASCII format, and evaluated using the functions in the MLPCpp library.